intelligo1466/cumRoc3/cumRoc3_MAIN_DOC.md

 SAS: 9.4 TS1M3 64-bit

+# LICENSING
+Licensed under Apache-2.0 and CC-BY-4.0, which are mutually compatible with GPL-3.0-only under specified conditions.
+You may obtain a copy of the complete Apache-2.0 and CC-BY-4.0 licenses at [LICENSE](https://github.com/intelligo1466/cumRoc3/blob/develop/LICENSE).
+For attribution, see suggested citation for %cumRoc3 above.

+1. **Apache-2.0** \[Informal and incomplete highlights of terms\].
+Under the Apache License, Version 2.0 you may freely use, modify, and redistribute this software for personal or commercial purposes.
+If you create and redistribute software that includes this software in whole or in part, you must include: a\) a copy of the complete Apache-2.0 license; b\) clear attribution to the developer/author \[me\]; and c\) indication of all significant modifications to this software that clearly identifies the modifications as your work.

+1. **CC-BY-4.0** \[Informal and incomplete highlights of terms\].
+Under the Creative Commons Attribution International License, Version 4.0 you may share and adapt this software for any purpose, including personal and commercial, as long as you: a\) give appropriate credit to the developer/author \[me\]; b\) provide a link to the complete CC-BY-4.0 license; and c\) and indicate if changes were made to this software.

 # DISCLAIMERS
 1. DISCLAIMER OF WARRANTY.
 Under the terms of the Apache License 2.0 License, "Unless required by applicable law or agreed to in writing, Licensor provides the Work (and each Contributor provides its Contributions) on an "as is" basis, without warranties or conditions of any kind, either express or implied, including, without limitation, any warranties or conditions of title, non-infringement, merchantability, or fitness for a particular purpose.
 You are solely responsible for determining the appropriateness of using or redistributing the Work and assume any risks associated with Your exercise of permissions under this License."
 1. The findings and conclusions in this repository are those of the author and do not necessarily represent the views of the Centers for Disease Control and Prevention.
 Use of trade names is for identification only and does not imply endorsement by the Centers for Disease Control and Prevention.

-# ATTRIBUTION
-1. Under the terms of Creative Commons License CC-BY-4.0, "You must give appropriate credit, provide a link to the license, and indicate if changes were made.
-You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use."
-1. SUGGESTED CITATION FOR %cumRoc3:

-> ***deCastro, B.R.
-2019, %cumRoc3 -- Cumulative ROC curve analysis of three-level ordinal outcomes, v1.0.1, DOI:10.5281/zenodo.3364094.***